 Stroll through the canals, visit St. Mark’s Square, and climb the Campanile di San Marco (the bell tower) for fantastic 360° views of Venice.
 For hours and pricing of the bell tower, visit the official website.

 View from the Campanile | 10 Day Italy Itinerary

-LEARN MORE ABOUT VENICE: 9 Must-Have Experiences in Venice
+LEARN MORE ABOUT VENICE: Best Things to Do in Venice

 On this 10 day Italy itinerary, you will spend two nights in Venice.
 For recommendations on where to stay, read our article Where to Stay in Venice: Best Neighborhoods and Hotels for Your Budget

 Our favorite thing to do in Venice is to wander the canals, eat the food, and drink the coffee.
 But there are several wonderful sights to visit while you are here.

 This cathedral dates back to the 9th century AD.
 Over the course of eight centuries, mosaics were added to the interior of the cathedral, as well as treasures from the Crusades.
 The Pala d’Oro is a Byzantine alter piece that is covered in gold and studded with almost 2,000 gems.

 Lines can be very long to enter St. Mark’s Basilica.
 Early morning is the best time to visit, when crowds are lower, but you can also skip the lines by taking a tour.
 This highly rated tour includes a visit to St. Mark’s Basilica as well as Doge’s Palace.

 Learn more about St. Mark’s Basilica, including how to skip the line and how to take a nighttime tour in our Guide to St. Mark’s Basilica.

 St Mark’s Basilica | 10 Day Italy Itinerary